Amazon fires back on ACLU Congressional face recognition finding

-A recent test by the American Civil Liberties Union of Amazon’s Rekognition image-recognition tool that matched 28 photos of members of Congress to other people’s mugshots has been “misinterpreted,” argues Matt Wood, who manages AI technology within Amazon Web Services, in a blog post on Friday.
+A recent test by the American Civil Liberties Union (ACLU) of Amazon’s Rekognition image-recognition tool that matched 28 photos of members of Congress to other people’s mugshots has been “misinterpreted,” argues Matt Wood, who manages AI technology within Amazon Web Services, in a blog post on Friday.

 Wood argues that the 80% match confidence threshold used by the ACLU is “not the right one for public safety use cases” since it can lead to false positives.
-Amazon recommends law enforcement users set a 99 percent threshold, and reported that its own test comparing Congressional photos to a common dataset of 850,000 faces had a 0% false positive rate, when set at the higher threshold.
+Amazon recommends law enforcement users set a 99% threshold, and reported that its own test comparing congressional photos to a common data set of 850,000 faces had a 0% false positive rate, when set at the higher threshold.
 The ACLU has said it used the 80% threshold because it’s the program’s default.

 If mugshot database that the ACLU used was “not appropriately representative and therefore is itself skewed,” the accuracy of the test may also have been affected, Wood argues.
 The ACLU hasn’t said exactly what set of mugshots it used, only that the images were publicly available.